BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Willy-kiluma/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?
 use descriptive headings,incorprate relevant words,keep subheadings descriptive,keep headings consistent,maintain hierachy
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+A comprehensive README file should include an introduction to the project, installation instructions, usage examples, contribution guidelines, and licensing information.
+It may also feature sections on troubleshooting, frequently asked questions, and a changelog to track updates and fixes.

 ## 12. How can you succinctly convey the purpose and key features of a product?
+Identify top customer wants and needs.
+Determine how features add value for customers.
+Start with your product goals and address your product roadmap.
+Rank features based on the metrics that matter to your business.